edmundhung/conform/packages/conform-react/README.md

     form: 'random-form-id',

     /**
-     * Initial value of the fieldset
+     * Default value of the fieldset
      */
-    initialValue: {
+    defaultValue: {
       isbn: '0340013818',
     },